TED Talk: The New Era of Positive Psychology, 2004

-Click here for lots of lectures by Dr. Seligman
+Click here for more video lectures by Dr. Seligman

 Pennsylvania Gazette 2011 Profile on Martin Seligman